jfo/blog/source/drafts/rust.md

 Hey how does [Rust](https://www.rust-lang.org/en-US/) do?

-I've been kind of interested in Rust since my RC batch in 2014.
+I've been kind of interested in Rust since my [Recurse Center](https://www.recurse.com) batch in 2014.
 A [batchmate of mine was getting interested in it](http://src.codes/), and it sounded hella neat.

 But alas, it wasn't to be.
 I was new to programming, having only written Ruby for a few months, and Rust was still a long ways from 1.0 stable,